 It’s actually so simple!

-You’ll just need a few simple things to make your own handcrafted gourmet espresso drinks at home!
+You’ll just need a few simple things to make your own handcrafted gourmet espresso drink recipes at home!

 Once you have these supplies and ingredients on hand, it’s so easy to become your own barista at home!